youngsoul/UnmanagedBagsPlugin/README.md

 1) It assumes that the parent object has a database id assigned to it.
 Therefore it must be saved first

-2) There are not cascades from the parent to the children
+2) There are no cascades from the parent to the children

 3) This is a 1-to-many relationship